-Learn everything about Le Pontet St. Emilion, Bordeaux with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Pontet Labrie St. Emilion, Bordeaux with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

-Le Pontet Vineyards, Terroir, Grapes, Winemaking
+Pontet Labrie Vineyards, Terroir, Grapes, Winemaking

 The vineyard is just due west of the Saint Emilion village.
 It can be seen off the main road that depending on the direction you are driving, brings you either to the Saint Emilion village, or to Pomerol and Libourne.
 The terroir is sand and clay over limestone soils.

-Because no actual cellars or chateau for Chateau Le Pontet exists, the wine of Chateau Le Pontet is made at their well known and much larger property, Chateau Teyssier.
+Because no actual cellars or chateau for Chateau Pontet Labrie exists, the wine of Chateau Le Pontet is made at their well known and much larger property, Chateau Teyssier.
 The vinification takes place in temperature controlled wood vats.
 Malolactic fermentation takes place in French oak barrels.

 Not much wine is made from the tiny Right Bank vineyard.
-On average, the production is limited to about 300 cases per vintage.
+On average, the production is limited to about 400 cases per vintage.
 However, at least at this point, the wine is not commercially available to the public, except through one merchant that purchased the entire production.

-Le POntet needs some time before it can be enjoyed.
+Pontet Labrie needs some time before it can be enjoyed.
 Young vintages can be decanted for an average of 1 hour or more.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 Pontet Labrie is usually better with at least 4-6 years of bottle age.
 Of course that can vary slightly, depending on the vintage character.
 Pontet Labrie offers its best drinking and should reach peak maturity between 4-15 years of age after the vintage.